 How to Use Blue Light Therapy to Clear Up Your Acne

-Blue light therapy for acne can reduce up to 60 percent (!!) of your acne.
-That’s a fact that has already been scientifically proven.
+Blue light therapy for acne can reduce up to 60 percent of your acne.
 If you combine blue light therapy with traditional treatments, such as prescription creams and antibiotics, you can keep your acne completely under control.
 The best thing about it is that it’s a natural treatment that basically kills Propionibacterium acnes (P. acnes), the bacterium that causes acne inflammation.
 It’s also completely painless.

 These therapies can also improve skin texture and lessen the appearance of scars, so they may be good treatment choices for people with both active acne and acne scars.

 How Does Blue Light Therapy Work and Is It Proven Scientifically?